pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ### Configure PubNub in Unreal Editor

-Project Settings -> Plugins -> Pubnub SDK:
+Project Settings > Plugins > Pubnub SDK:
-- Publish Key: demo (replace for production)
+- Publish Key: demo (replace with your key for production)
-- Subscribe Key: demo (replace for production)
+- Subscribe Key: demo (replace with your key for production)
-- Secret Key: leave empty unless using access control
+- Secret Key: leave empty unless using Access Manager
 - Initialize Automatically: checked (recommended)
-- Set Secret Key Automatically: unchecked (unless using access control)
+- Set Secret Key Automatically: unchecked (enable only if using access control)

+SDK initialization
-SDK initialization: If not initializing automatically, initialize in code before use.
+- If Initialize Automatically is disabled, initialize the PubNub SDK in code before use.

-Required User ID: Always set and persist a unique User ID; without it, connection fails.
+Required User ID
+- Always set a stable User ID for each user/device before connecting.

 ### Configure the Unreal Engine project

 Create two classes:
-- PubNubGameInstance (UGameInstance)
+- PubNubGameInstance — inherits from UGameInstance
-- PubNubPlayerController (APlayerController)
+- PubNubPlayerController — inherits from APlayerController

-Set project defaults:
+Project settings:
-- Default GameInstance -> PubNubGameInstance
+- Set Default GameInstance to PubNubGameInstance
-- Default Player Controller -> PubNubPlayerController
+- Set Default Player Controller to PubNubPlayerController

 ## Steps

 ### Initialize PubNub

-Use a GameInstance to initialize PubNub, set a User ID, subscribe, and handle events.
+First, define the GameInstance to initialize PubNub, set a User ID, subscribe to a channel, and handle messages/errors.

+Replace demo keys with your own in Project Settings or initialization.

 In your header file (PubNubGameInstance.h):